-- Strategy 1: Collect all organic waste (yard debris and food waste) for alternative uses. - Action 1: Promote curbside pickup of food waste for residential and commercial collection programs. - Action 2: Promote use of durable, recyclable, and/or other non-disposable take-out containers and food serving ware. - Action 3: Develop and implement a program to educate residents, businesses, and institutions about existing opportunities for composting and/or reuse of organic materials. - Strategy 2: Divert landfill-bound construction waste to existing or new facilities for recycling. - Action 1: Develop a program to educate building contractors and homeowners regarding existing opportunities for recycling and/or reuse of construction materials. - Action 2: Research models for private and public deconstruction operations (i.e., dismantling of residential and commercial structures in a way that allows for reuse of building materials). - Action 3: Establish and/or promote deconstruction operations. - Strategy 3: Increase amount of recyclable material collected from businesses, institutions and residences (single- and multi-family). - Action 1: Support and expand existing programs that offer waste audits for businesses, institutions and residences. - Action 2: Develop and implement a comprehensive recycling education program that targets businesses, institutions and residences (single- and multi-family). - Action 3: Identify materials commonly discarded by businesses because they are not part of the collection infrastructure.
+- Strategy 1: Collect all organic waste (yard debris and food waste) for alternative uses. - Action 1: Promote curbside pickup of food waste for residential and commercial collection programs. - Action 2: Promote use of durable, recyclable, and/or other non-disposable take-out containers and food serving ware. - Action 3: Develop and implement a program to educate residents, businesses, and institutions about existing opportunities for composting and/or reuse of organic materials. - Strategy 2: Divert landfill-bound construction waste to existing or new facilities for recycling. - Action 1: Develop a program to educate building contractors and homeowners regarding existing opportunities for recycling and/or reuse of construction materials. - Action 2: Research models for private and public deconstruction operations (i.e., dismantling of residential and commercial structures in a way that allows for reuse of building materials). - Action 3: Establish and/or promote deconstruction operations, policies, regulations, ordinances and franchise agreements - Strategy 3: Increase amount of recyclable material collected from businesses, institutions and residences (single- and multi-family). - Action 1: Support and expand existing programs that offer waste audits for businesses, institutions and residences. - Action 2: Develop and support local recycling education programs that target businesses, institutions and residences (single- and multi-family). - Action 3: Identify materials commonly discarded by businesses because they are not part of the collection infrastructure, and assist in identifying waste diversion and prevention opportunities.

-Goal 2: By 2020, there will be a 50% reduction in the per capita weight of landfill disposal (discards).
+Goal 2: By 2025, there will be a year-to-year reduction in the per capita weight of landfill disposal (discards).

-- Strategy 1: Increase education and promotion of existing waste reduction and reuse opportunities. - Action 1: Continue and expand the public outreach program that educates the community on waste reduction and reuse opportunities (i.e. Recycling Block Captains, ReUse Directory, etc.). - Action 2: Continue to strengthen and implement a K-12 curriculum on waste reduction and reuse. - Action 3: Increase the number and availability of technical education programs that teach repair skills at secondary and continuing education levels.
+- Strategy 1: Increase education and promotion of existing waste reduction and reuse opportunities. - Action 1: Continue and expand the public outreach program that educates the community on waste reduction and reuse opportunities (i.e. Recycling Block Captains, ReUse Directory, No Food Left Behind, etc.). - Action 2: Continue to strengthen and implement a K-12 curriculum on waste prevention, reduction and reuse, including wasted food and composting. - Action 3: Increase the number and availability of technical education programs that teach repair skills at secondary and continuing education levels.

-Excerpt from Community Sustainability: A Framework for Action (2013)
+Excerpt from Community Sustainability: A Framework for Action (2018)